 Directed research, experimentation, and/or quantitative analysis for Ph.D. students in topics related to child language acquisition, language impairment, diagnosis, causation, or treatment.
 Prerequisite: Consent of instructor.
 LAB.

 Doctoral Dissertation in topics related to child language acquisition, language impairment, diagnosis, causation, or treatment.
+Graded on a satisfactory progress/limited progress/no progress basis.
 Prerequisite: Consent of instructor.
 THE.